Did you know all 1976 pennies are worth more than face value?

 While the mintmark sets the 1976-D pennies apart from the unmintmarked 1976 penny from Philly, what both coins have in common are extremely high mintages.
 The 1976-D Lincoln cent also has a mintage beyond 4 billion — 4,221,592,455.
 Wow, right?

-Well, here’s another point worth mentioning… Just like the 1976 pennies with no mintmark, the 1976-D pennies are also worth more than their face value.
+Just like the 1976 pennies with no mintmark, all 1976-D pennies are also worth more than face value.
 With a value of about 2 cents, these old pennies are worth saving from circulation.

 Nicer 1976-D pennies are worth even more!
-A typical 1976-D penny with no wear — totally uncirculated — is worth around 10 to 20 cents each.
+A typical 1976-D penny with no wear (totally uncirculated) is worth 10 to 20 cents.

 The most valuable 1976-D penny to ever trade hands is a specimen that was graded MS67RD by Professional Coin Grading Service.
-It realized $998.75 in a 2016 sale.
+It sold for $998.75 in a 2016 sale.

 1976-S Proof Penny Value

-A limited number of special 1976 Lincoln pennies were struck at the San Francisco Mint for collectors.
-Only 4,149,730 were made.
+A limited number of special 1976-S pennies were struck at the San Francisco Mint for collectors.
+Only 4,149,730 of these coins were made.

 These proof pennies were included as part of the 1976 proof set that also contains the 1976 nickel, 1976 dime, and the three 1776-1976 Bicentennial coins.

-While the United States Mint offered these 1976 proof sets for only one year, collectors can still buy them today in the aftermarket from coin dealers and other sources.
+While the U.S. Mint offered these 1976 proof sets for only one year, collectors can still buy them today in the aftermarket from coin dealers and other sources.

 Most 1976 proof pennies are worth around $1 to $2 each.